State confronts challenge of affordable, reliable sewer service for some of its poorest communities.

-Dozens of small towns, many with aging and declining populations, low incomes, and sewer rates that are already some of the highest in the state, are running chronic budget deficits in their sewer system operations.
-Economic hardship, deficient infrastructure, and inability to manage and maintain delicate engineering systems have contributed to the stirrings of a rural financial crisis rooted in public sewer system failures, state officials say.
+Dozens of small towns are running chronic budget deficits in their sewer system operations.
+These towns are challenged by aging and declining populations, low incomes, and sewer rates that are already some of the highest in the state.
+State officials say that economic hardship, deficient infrastructure, and an inability to manage and maintain delicate engineering systems have contributed to the stirrings of a rural financial crisis rooted in public sewer system failures.

 The Local Government Commission, a state agency that oversees local finances, took the historic step in July of suspending the charter of Eureka, a town of 197 people on the coastal plain.
 The five-year suspension, a seldom-used option for addressing financial disarray, gives the state control of the town’s budget.

 For at least a decade, Eureka has run annual deficits in its sewer fund, Sharon Edmundson, director of the fiscal management section of the State Treasurer’s State and Local Government Finance Division, told Circle of Blue.
 Transfers from the general fund kept the sewer system afloat, but now even the general fund is at risk of depletion.

 “Eureka was in a situation where they had more payables than assets to pay them,” said Edmundson, who is now acting as the town finance officer and is responsible for budget decisions.
 “So the commission took action.”

 It is the first time, to Edmundson’s knowledge, that the commission has suspended a town charter because of chronic sewer system debt.